precap/dcc-ex.github.io/docs/big-picture/stage6.rst

-      ROUTE(1, "Main track")        // Select this route to just use the main track RED(SIG3_STN_EX)            // Set signal 3 red as it is not safe to exit the station siding IFTHROWN(TRN1)              // If turnout 1 is thrown, do these:
+      ROUTE(1, "Main track")        // Select this route to just use the main track RED(SIG3_STN_EX)            // Set signal 3 red as it is not safe to exit the station siding IFTHROWN(TRN1)              // If turnout/point 1 is thrown, do these:
           AMBER(SIG1_TRN1_APP)      // Set signal 1 amber for 2 seconds to warn of the change DELAY(2000)
-          RED(SIG1_TRN1_APP)        // Set signal 1 red while we close turnout 1
+          RED(SIG1_TRN1_APP)        // Set signal 1 red while we close turnout/point 1
-          CLOSE(TRN1)               // Close turnout 1
+          CLOSE(TRN1)               // Close turnout/point 1
-          DELAY(2000)               // Wait 2 seconds for the turnout to close ENDIF
+          DELAY(2000)               // Wait 2 seconds for the turnout/point to close
+        ENDIF
-        IFTHROWN(TRN2)              // If turnout 2 is thrown, do these:
+        IFTHROWN(TRN2)              // If turnout/point 2 is thrown, do these:
           AMBER(SIG2_TRN2_GO)       // Set signal 2 amber for 2 seconds to warn of the change DELAY(2000)
-          RED(SIG2_TRN2_GO)         // Set signal 2 red while we close turnout 2
+          RED(SIG2_TRN2_GO)         // Set signal 2 red while we close turnout/point 2
-          CLOSE(TRN2)               // Close turnout 2
+          CLOSE(TRN2)               // Close turnout/point 2
-          DELAY(2000)               // Wait 2 seconds for the turnout to close ENDIF
+          DELAY(2000)               // Wait 2 seconds for the turnout/point to close
+        ENDIF
         GREEN(SIG1_TRN1_APP)        // Set signal 1 green because we're safe to proceed GREEN(SIG2_TRN2_GO)         // Set signal 2 green because we're safe to proceed